 There is a tipping point where jovial chat may turn into unnecessary argument and worse.

 8) Do you have good conversations with your family? relatives? in-laws?
 Explain.

-My best conversations are with my oldest sister.
-She¡¯s wise and knows most of our
+My best conversations were with my eldest sister.
+She knows most of our family history.

-9) What famous person (past/present) would you like to talk to?
+9) What famous people (past/present) would you like to talk to?
 About what?

 10) Talk about a really good conversation you had recently.
 Who with?
 What about?

 Recently I talked with my younger sister.
 It was good to reconnect.
 I hadn’t been in touch

 with her for a long time.
 I guess she’s back on her feet now.
 Remarried.
 She sounds good.

 ~ Original Questions ~ Conversation ~ Choose the questions you like ~

 1) What makes someone easy to talk to?
 Difficult to talk to?

 2) What are some of your favorite topics of conversation?